mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 Figure 1: Bayesian optimisation example.
 A Gaussian process is fitted to three initial observations (dark blue dots) resulting in the posterior mean (solid red line) and the posterior variance represented here as the 95% confidence interval (blue area).
-The Expected Improvement acquisition function (orange area) is maximised to find the next point that should be observed (dashed black line) from the objective function.
+The expected improvement (EI) acquisition function (orange area) is maximised to find the next point that should be observed (dashed black line) from the objective function.
 Once observed, the input and output are added to the training data and the process is repeated two more times.
 The final Gaussian process model is than compared to the true objective function (solid black line).
 The last evaluated point approximates the maximum.

 ----